 The American Ensemble System is composed of 20 members with 1 control.
 Each member represents a perturbed forecast.
 Perturbation come from independent breeding cycles.
 More details on this system are available at the following links:

-The charts displayed, for a meteorological variable, are the smaller charts (post stamps) for each member and for some other control models, for a given forecast date and a given issue date.
+The charts display for a meteorological variable, a large format chart containing the mean and standard deviation of all the members of NAEFS, and gives access to a series of smaller charts (post stamps) for each member and for some other control models, for a given forecast date and a given issue date.

 The part of the display screen which allows the selection of charts is as follow:

 Before explaining the different parts of this screen, it is necessary to distinguish between forecast and issued date.
 The issued date is the date when the forecast was generated.
 The forecast date is the date for which the forecast is needed.
 Right now, every day (at 0 UTC and 12 UTC) forecasts based on ensembles are issued for the next 15 days.